Our approach

 To help contribute, through nutrition, to a more balanced, sustainable future.

-Furthermore, where possible, the Colussi Group is replacing the plastic in packaging with FSC® (Forest Stewardship Council®) certified paper, coming from responsibly managed forest supply chains.
+Where possible, we are replacing plastic packaging with FSC® (Forest Stewardship Council®) certified paper, sourced from responsibly managed forest supply chains.

 A pact for sustainable agriculture with a controlled supply chain